 With all of those pages of checkboxes and legalese, it’s easy to think that close enough is good enough when it comes to following the plan document; however, neither the courts nor the IRS see it that way.
 Both have consistently held that the words on the plan document pages are all that matters when it comes to compliance.
 Any extraneous documentation about anyone’s intent is pretty much irrelevant.
 That’s not to say that plan provisions can never be changed.
 Retirement plans are generally required to be updated at least every six years, and they can be voluntarily changed at any time (subject to some timing limitations).
 However, once the plan document is in place, it must be followed to the letter until it is formally changed through a (mandatory or voluntary) amendment or a restatement.

 It’s not enough just to have these documents, they must be timely executed (signed and dated) in order to be valid.
 We’ve lost count of how many times we have seen plans operated according to unsigned documents.
-There are some practitioners who won’t think twice about the “magic amendment” solution – coincidentally “finding” a signed document if a plan finds itself in an IRS 401(k) plan audit.
+There are some practitioners who won’t think twice about the “magic amendment” solution – coincidentally “finding” a signed document when unexpectedly facing an IRS audit.
 That is a dangerous game to play, and we are aware of at least one situation in which an IRS agent threatened criminal fraud charges against both the plan sponsor and the document provider over one of these magic amendments.

 Pretty much all company-sponsored retirement plans must file certain forms with the IRS and/or the Department of Labor.
 Certain 403(b) plans as well as owner-only plans with less than $250,000 in assets are exempt from some, but not all of those requirements.
 Here are the three most ubiquitous ones: